Our Guide to Whale Watching in South Africa

 Why Whale Watching in South Africa Is So Spectacular

-If you’re booking a luxury South Africa vacation and are keen to start thinking about your itinerary, a whale-watching tour should be high on your list.
+If you’re booking a luxury South Africa holiday and are keen to start thinking about your itinerary, a whale-watching tour should be high on your list.
 The breadth of South Africa’s coastline and the array of species that call the waters home here means the chance of whale sightings - and seeing other marine creatures - is high.

 These spectacular marine mammals, from Southern Right and Humpback whales to huge pods of dolphins, make annual visits to the waters around South Africa - some of which can even be seen from land, giving you plenty of opportunity to spot them.